waneon/spelunk.nvim/README.md

 - `goto_selected_bookmark()`
 	- Description: navigate to the bookmark currently under the cursor in the UI

+- `goto_selected_bookmark_horizontal_split()`
+	- Description: navigate to the bookmark currently under the cursor in the UI, in a new horizontal split

+- `goto_selected_bookmark_vertical_split()`
+	- Description: navigate to the bookmark currently under the cursor in the UI, in a new vertical split

 - `delete_selected_bookmark()`
 	- Description: delete the bookmark currently under the cursor in the UI